Rachel Drummond, MEd

 Now is a great time to become a forensic toxicologist.
-The U.S. Bureau of Labor Statistics (BLS) projects careers for the related career of forensic science technicians to grow 14 percent between 2018 and 2028, which is much faster compared to other occupations (BLS 2019).
-The average annual salary of forensic science technicians is $58,230 with the lowest 10 percent earning less than $34,600 per year and the highest 10 percent earning more than $97,200 (BLS 2019).
-Most forensic toxicologists work full-time and some may work on-call outside of regular business hours if immediate toxicology analysis is needed.
+The U.S. Bureau of Labor Statistics (BLS 2022) projects careers for the related career of forensic science technicians to grow 11 percent between 2021 and 2031, much faster than other occupations (5 percent).
+The average annual salary of forensic science technicians is $69,260, with the lowest 10 percent earning less than $39,710 per year and the highest 10 percent earning more than $104,330 (BLS May 2022).
+Most forensic toxicologists work full-time, and some may work on-call outside of regular business hours if immediate toxicology analysis is needed.

-To adequately serve the needs of law enforcement, forensic toxicologists must be able to demonstrate a variety of skills.
+To adequately serve the needs of law enforcement, forensic toxicologists must be able to demonstrate various skills.
 Forensic toxicologists must be meticulously detail-oriented when performing crime scene laboratory protocols.
 The variety of crime scene situations and collected evidence means that forensic scientists must think critically and be able to solve problems using the scientific method.
-Due to the legal nature of this career, forensic toxicologists must have excellent communication skills and may be asked to provide written or spoken legal testimony as evidence in criminal cases.
+Due to the legal nature of this career, forensic toxicologists must have excellent communication skills.
+They may be asked to provide written or spoken legal testimony as evidence in criminal cases.

 Forensic toxicology positions typically require a bachelor’s degree in natural science such as biology or chemistry or a specialized bachelor’s degree in forensic science.
-However, educational opportunities for forensic toxicologists are not limited only to bachelor’s degree programs.
-Colleges and universities also offer one-year certificate programs as well as associate’s and master’s degree programs in forensic toxicology for those who wish to try out the career or advance their knowledge.
+However, forensic toxicologists’ educational opportunities are not limited to bachelor’s degree programs.
+Colleges and universities also offer one-year certificate programs and associate’s and master’s degree programs in forensic toxicology for those who wish to try out the career or advance their knowledge.
 Forensic toxicology programs are offered on-campus and in hybrid and online formats.

 With a bachelor’s degree and some on-the-job training, forensic toxicologists can begin a scientific criminal justice career without ever setting foot at a crime scene.
 Read on to learn more about schools with forensic toxicology programs.

 When researching educational programs, accreditation is an important factor to consider.
-Accreditation is offered at the national, regional, and programmatic level and ensures that a program or institution has met rigorously high standards for educational quality.
-Students planning on financing their education with federal loans are required to attend accredited educational institutions.
+Accreditation is offered at the national, regional, and programmatic levels and ensures that a program or institution has met rigorously high standards for educational quality.
+Students planning to finance their education with federal loans must attend accredited educational institutions.

 Offering the only FEPAC-accredited bachelor of science degree program in Michigan, Madonna University emphasizes hands-on learning to teach common protocols required in forensic science jobs.
-Students in this program earn a bachelor’s degree in forensic science with a minor in chemistry to fulfill FEPAC accreditation requirements.
+Students in this program earn a bachelor’s degree in forensic science with a minor in chemistry, biology, or both to fulfill FEPAC accreditation requirements.

 The program’s independent research project component provides students with real-life critical thinking tasks typically found in graduate-level programs.
-Other courses include firearm and tool mark analysis, ethics and expert testimony, and a required internship in forensic science.
+Other courses include firearm and tool mark analysis; ethics and expert testimony; principles of criminology; introduction to forensic anthropology; forensic chemistry; toxicology; and a required internship in forensic science.